 Welcome.
 I am an Associate Professor of Law and Public Policy, and Roger S. Baldwin Scholar at the University of Connecticut.
 My research interests include the empirical study of public law, campaign finance, voting rights, and election administration.
-My recent work examines the geography of voter discrimination and the path for Congress to design a new coverage formula for the Voting Rights Act in the wake of Shelby County v.
-Holder.
+I teach Constitutional Law, Election Law, and the Introduction to Public Policy course in the Master of Public Administration program at UConn.

 I hold a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley, a J.D. from Berkeley Law, an M.P.P. from UC Berkeley's Goldman School of Public Policy, and a B.A. degree in Philosophy from Columbia University.

 JD, Berkeley Law, 2011